pangeo-data/education-material/README.md

 --Joel Spolsky, on the [Law of Leaky Abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/)

+# This README...

+...is dedicated to the resources table you will find directly below.
+For POET, the Pangeo Outreach Education Training working group, please click on the poets folder above.

 # Education Material

 This repository is for pointers and descriptions of existing educational material: For learning and using the Pangeo